A legal-intake demo modeled to reclaim 600 senior hours

 What we built

-- Engagement letter out automatically, generated from a template with the right details merged in, ready for e-signature.
+- Engagement letter generated after clearance, with the right details merged in and ready for lawyer approval and e-signature.

 - A guided document request that tells the client exactly what’s needed and in what format, then chases politely on a schedule until everything’s in, no partner involved.

-- Matter opened and file structured in the practice-management system automatically, with details captured once, at the source, instead of re-keyed.
+- Matter opened and file structured after clearance and engagement, with details captured once instead of re-keyed.

 Live in ten days, run alongside the manual process until the partners trusted it.